texfaq/texfaq.github.io/CONTRIBUTING.md

 - Only use block quotes for real quotations: use code markup for terminal output and similar

-- We use the following HTML elements for special characters:
+- We use the following HTML entities for special characters:
   - `&hellip;` Ellipsis
   - `&mdash;` Em-dash
+  - `&ndash;` En-dash
   - `&nbsp;` Non-breaking space

 - Please wrap source lines to keep them below 80 characters long